 The youth camp regulations do not address specific requirements for physical activity, but the nature of the program generally includes physical activities.
-Not a requirement for license-exempt center based providers. -- Describe any variations based on the age of the children in care.
-N/A
+Not a requirement for license-exempt center based providers.

---Describe if relatives are exempt from this requirement Relatives are exempt from this optional standard.
+--Describe if relatives are exempt from this requirement

-3. Caring for children with special needs
+Relatives are exempt from this optional standard.

---Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)
+- 3. Caring for children with special needs - --Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)